Stanko2/sound-auth/README.md

 auth    sufficient      pam_sound_auth.so
 ```

 3. You also need to copy the `sound-auth.cfg` file to `/etc` and make it readable by only root.
-It contains secret keys for all users.
+It will contain secret keys for all users.

 ##### Configuration file